Matej Mitrović: Club career

-On 29 January 2018, Mitrović joined Belgian club Club Brugge on a six-month long loan deal.
+On 29 January 2018, Mitrović joined Belgian club Club Brugge on a six-month-long loan deal.
 On 20 July, he signed permanently for the club after agreeing to a four-year deal.

 On 1 July 2022, Mitrović returned to Rijeka.

 International career

 In November 2014, Mitrović received his first senior national team call-up, when Niko Kovač called him up as an injury replacement for Gordon Schildenfeld.
 He made his Croatia debut in a friendly against Argentina on 12 November 2014.
 In October 2016, Mitrović was called up by Ante Čačić as an injury replacement for Dejan Lovren for 2018 FIFA World Cup qualifiers against Kosovo and Finland.
 On 6 October 2016, he scored his first international goal in the match against Kosovo.

-In May 2018, he was named in Croatia’s preliminary 32-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia.
 However, he did not make the final 23.
-His most recent international was an October 2018 friendly match against Jordan.
+His last international appearance was a friendly match against Jordan in October 2018.